 In today’s digital age, online donation forms are a great way for nonprofits to easily solicit funds from donors.
 Donation forms are digital tools used to collect donor information to process a donation.
 To personalize the giving experience, nonprofits can invest in technology that allows them to customize donation form questions and fields – such as an option to make the donation a recurring gift, or implement suggested donation amounts – while maintaining the look and feel of the donation form through branding.

 To make donating even more convenient, nonprofits can incorporate “donate now” buttons throughout their site.
-Once a donor clicks on the button, the donation form will pop up for easy completion.
-Donate now buttons don’t need to be intrusive but should be clearly visible on your nonprofit’s site.
-Donation forms and donate now buttons simplify and speed up the donation process.
+Once a donor clicks the button, the donation form will pop up for easy completion.
+Donate Now buttons should be clearly visible on your nonprofit’s site without intruding on the user experience.
+Donation forms and Donate Now buttons simplify and speed up the donation process.

 Thank Your Community for Donating to Your Nonprofit’s Fundraiser

-Perhaps the most important part of attracting and retaining donors is to always thank them for their charitable contribution.
+One of the most important part of attracting and retaining donors is to always thank them for their charitable contributions.
 Showing gratitude to donors via considerate donation thank you letters or emails is a surefire way to promote repeat giving.
-Thanking donors can go a long way in cultivating lasting donor relationships and should be a part of your nonprofit’s donor retention program.
+Thanking donors goes a long way toward cultivating lasting donor relationships and is a key part of successful donor retention programs.
 Here are some simple but sincere ways to show appreciation for your donors:

 · Include a thank you note in the donation confirmation page after a donation is made